 Below is a very brief overview of the ultimate fraud committed by the banks.
-We recommend that, if you are interested in finding out more, you go to the Bank Secrets Revealed website – www.banksecretsrevealed.com.au
+We recommend that, if you are interested in finding out more, you read the Banking chapter in our e-book or go to the Bank Secrets Revealed website – www.banksecretsrevealed.com.au - and grab a copy of their extremely comprehensive book, which details all the deep, dark secrets that the banks have been trying to hide from us for decades.

-To understand the fraud, you first need to understand what “money” is.
-Money, as we know it, comes in the form of coloured polymer notes.
-The Reserve Bank – which, by the way, is privately owned by the international banking cartel – tells us that it is legal tender.
-Unfortunately, however, it is completely worthless, and the ONLY thing that gives it“value” is that people are prepared to accept it for its face “value”.
+To really understand the fraud, you first need to understand what “money” is.
+Money, as we know it, comes in the form of coloured polymer notes issued by the Reserve Bank – which, by the way, is privately owned by the international banking cartel – and they tell us that it is legal tender.
+Unfortunately, however, it is completely worthless, and the ONLY thing that gives it purported “value” is that people are prepared to accept it for its face “value”.

 Now, these polymer notes were originally paper notes and those, in turn, used to be certificates for gold.
 In the old days, when we used to have a gold backed currency, you could always exchange your “notes” for the amount of gold detailed on them.